Sofiacrf/E-CommerceBackEnd/README.md

   * [License](#License)

   ## Description
- The following project allows a manager at an internet company to use the latest techologies in the back end of its application
+ The following project allows a manager at an internet company to use the latest techologies in the back end of its application so it can compete with other companies

   ##  Technologies
   * MySql